kushaldas/pym/docs/modules.rst

 Module os
 =========

-os module provides operating system dependent functionality.
+:py:mod:`os` module provides operating system dependent functionality.
 You can import it using the following import statement.

 ::